2023 NBA Mock Draft 10.0: Latest intel, predictions and analysis on all 58 picks

 Ht./Wt.: 7-4, 209 pounds | Metropolitans 92 (France)

 Wembanyama is the best prospect to hit the NBA since LeBron James and had an impressive showing in his last season in France, playing all the way up to June 15.
 The 7-foot-4 center led the Mets 92 to their first LNB Pro A Finals appearance, where they were swept by Monaco 3-0.
-Wembanyama led all players during the regular season in points (21.6), rebounds (10.4) and blocks (3.1) per game and was named the league MVP, becoming the youngest player to earn the top honor in league history.
-Reports surfaced that Wembanyama wouldn't play at Summer League, but after the loss to Monaco, he was Chima Moneke asked if he was playing and Wembanyama answered, "A little bit."
+Wembanyama led all players during the regular season in points (21.6), rebounds (10.4) and blocks (3.1) per game and was named the league MVP, becoming the youngest player in league history to earn the top honor.
+Reports surfaced that Wembanyama wouldn't play at Summer League, but after the loss to Monaco, Chima Moneke asked if he was playing and Wembanyama answered, "A little bit."

 What he brings to the Spurs is elite rim protection with his 8-foot wingspan and how he continuously impacts the game from different spots on the court.
 Tim Duncan will be mentoring Wembanyama when he gets to San Antonio and all eyes will be on the young French player anytime he hits the court.